 Wold designs George W. Gibbs, Jr. Elementary School which later was awarded LEED® Silver (2011).

 Wold Architects and Engineers celebrates its 40-year anniversary.

 The firm touts the accreditation of 40+ LEED® professionals.

 With Wold's help, Idalia Schools (Idalia, Colorado) achieves an 87% bond passage rate—the highest school bond passage rate in Colorado.

-Wold completes the renovation of its Minnesota Office and increases its staff by 15%.
-With offices in four states and over 110 clients, Wold looks forward to the future in helping you meet your specific needs.
+With offices in five states, a staff of 100+, over 110 clients, and strong portfolios in educational, government, and healthcare facilities, Wold looks forward to the future in helping you meet your specific needs.